 Gerrymandering is arguably the hottest topic in North Carolina politics.
 But trying to tease apart everything that’s happened since North Carolina Republicans re-drew legislative maps to favor their party is mind-numbing.

 With gerrymandering continually back in the headlines, we’re giving it a shot.

 The story has followed a winding course through the court system.
 None of it is simple.
 All of it is interconnected.
 Most of it is still up in the air.

 The last seven years have been the latest cycle in North Carolina’s tradition of minority parties challenging the election districts drawn by their political opponents1.
 Here’s the short version of how we got to where we are.

-North Carolina’s Congressional districts from 2011 have already been successfully challenged as an illegal racial gerrymander.
-New districts were drawn in 2016, and have been used once so far.
+Congressional lines originally created in 2011 have already been successfully challenged as an illegal racial gerrymander.
+New districts were drawn in 2016, and have been used twice so far.

 There’s currently a new challenge to these districts — this time on partisan grounds.
 The U.S. Supreme Court will likely decide the matter, and could use North Carolina as a precedent-setting case for partisan gerrymandering nationwide.

 Want to read about the Congressional challenges?
 See Common Cause/League of Women Voters below.
 Jump right there.

 The state’s General Assembly lines from 2011 were found illegal, and the court system has overseen a process where the state legislature drew some new lines and a special court-appointed expert drew others.